Anna-Carina Woitschack talks about her divorce from Stefan Mross

 In the new episode, Anna-Carina Woitschack (32) talks about her former relationship.
 She was in a relationship with pop singer Stefan Mross (47) from 2016 to 2022.
 They were also married for two years.
 And then came the divorce.

-"We always sang about our greatest love," recalls Woitschack.
+"We always sang about our greatest love," Woitschack remembers.
 And Mross "could be the sweetest person".
 Going to court was hard for her: "I found that awful.
 Because you used to share everything," she continues.

 Current partner was her best friend